Binary Mechanisms under Privacy-Preserving Noise: Noise in the Allocation Rule

-We believe that this quantity is important in and of itself.
-For one, the planner does not want to pick an allocation rule that frequently takes the individuals by surprise.
-This would affect the credibility and commitment power of the planner.

-Second, increasing the noise level $\delta$ adds to the privacy preservation power of the mechanism, at the expense of making the SCF more sensitive to the noise.
-Therefore, studying the dependency of noise sensitivity to $\delta$ quantifies this trade-off.

-Third, from a welfare standpoint, we are interested in the sensitivity of social surplus to noise.
-How does the level of noise affect the resulting welfare of individuals in the economy?
+In Section~\ref{subs:quant}, we introduced the noise sensitivity of a SCF and outlined three reasons for why this quantity is of interest.
+Here, we elaborate on the second one, which focuses on the distortions in the social surplus caused by the added noise.
+Specifically, we ask how does the level of noise affect the resulting social surplus of the economy?
 Denote by $S(x,f)$ the social surplus (namely the individuals' utility plus the revenue raised by the planner) when the true vector of types is $x$ and the implemented outcome is $f\in \{0,1\}$.
-Formally, one has
+Formally, it is equal to

-We can define the surplus distortion as the $L^1$ distance between what could have been achieved (i.e., $S(x,f(x))$) and what was ultimately realized (i.e., $S(x,f(y))$) as a result of noisy reports.
-A simple application of Cauchy-Schwarz inequality implies that
+We define the surplus distortion (denoted by $\mathsf{SD}_\delta[f]$) as the $L^2$ distance between what could have been achieved (i.e., $S(x,f(x))$) and what was ultimately realized (i.e., $S(x,f(y))$) as a result of noisy reports: